 All matches to be played in accordance with BCGBA rules and bye-laws.
 All league matches to be 21 up.
-A team short of players suffers the award of 21-0 for the first and second and one point for each additional absentee.
+A team short of players suffers the award of 21-0 for each player short.

 Matches in April, August and September to commence at 6.30pm.
 Matches in May, June and July to commence at 7.00pm.
 Matches to commence at 7.00pm. all season where there are floodlights.

 Captains to declare their teams and make the draw in time to commence the match with a minimum of four games no later than the specified time.
 Alteration of players` names is permitted up to one hour after the commencement which is the final declaration time and teams play as finally declared.
 Four games to be in progress at all times, players arriving late may only play if four games are in progress.

 Practice in the immediate thirty minutes before the start of all league matches shall consist of two separate periods of fifteen minutes, one for each team`s sole use.
 The away team to have the second period of fifteen minutes just before play begins.

 Unless bowling in an official match or competition, bowlers are not allowed to practice on any opposition green later than 48 hours before a league match is due to be played.
 Failure to comply would result in the offending player `s score being deleted from the match card and a 21-0 win awardedto the opposing team.

 On the occasion of all matches, opponents shall be drawn for and not selected.
 Opposing captains to exchange match cards prior to the draw.

 Secretaries or captains shall not make private or mutual arrangements for the allocation of points in connection with postponed matches.